-In terms of financial success, the crop farms have a distinct edge in success ranking and ProScore rating.
+In terms of financial success, the

+crop farms have a distinct edge in success ranking and ProScore rating.
 The pie charts within Figure 8 show the proportion of each group that is classified as financially successful, stable, or stressed.
 A profile different from the equal thirds found in the overall group can help identify the success level of the three operation types.
-Crop farms have similar success level proportions, while both diversified farms and livestock ranches have a higher proportion of financially stressed producers (over 40%).
-Stable producers comprise just fewer than 40%, and the successful producers are roughly 20%.
+Crop farms have 41% of producers showing financially success, 33% financial stability and 26% financial stress.
+Diversified farms have a higher proportion of financially stressed producers (35%); most of the diversified producers are financially stable (41%) while only 24% show signs of financially success.
+Livestock ranches have a very high proportion of financially stressed producers (56%) and only 12% are financially successful producers.

-Table 4 provides the average production profile for operations in each of the three production-type groups compared to the overall averages for farm size, land tenure, and enterprise mix.
-While the average FARM Assistance ProScore for all 199 operations was 18.64, the crop farms had a more favorable 21.42 average ProScore.
-The 18 diversified producers had the lowest average index of success with a collective ProScore of 6.17.
-The 40 livestock ranches are only slightly below the average outlook of all the participating farms and ranches, with an average ProScore of 14.43.
+Table 4 provides the average

+production profile for operations in each of the three production-type groups compared to the overall averages for farm size, land tenure, and enterprise mix.
+While the average FARM Assistance ProScore for all 176 operations was 20.63, the crop farms had a more favorable 23.99 average ProScore.
+The 17 diversified producers had a ProScore of 18.41.
+The 34 livestock ranches had the lowest average of all the participating farms and ranches, with an average ProScore of 9.38.

 While a producer's total acreage does not necessarily indicate their level of success, the data appears to indicate that size as measured by total receipts may be an important factor.
-The livestock ranches operate 3,310 acres on average, which is approximately 850 acres greater than the overall average.
-Regardless of this significant size difference, livestock ranches produced the lowest average of total receipts.
-The crop farms had the greatest average of total receipts with \$695,900,
+The livestock ranches operate 2,463 acres on average, which is approximately 182 acres greater than the overall average.
+Regardless of the fact that they have